microsoft/onnxruntime/docs/execution-providers/Xnnpack-ExecutionProvider.md

 ## Install
-Pre-built packages of ONNX Runtime(full package) with XNNPACK EP for Android are published on Maven.
+Pre-built packages of ONNX Runtime([`onnxruntime-android`](https://mvnrepository.com/artifact/com.microsoft.onnxruntime/onnxruntime-android)) with XNNPACK EP for Android are published on Maven.
-**Only full package are including XNNAPCK EP inside** See [here](../install/index.md#install-on-android) for installation instructions.
+See [here](../install/index.md#install-on-android) for installation instructions.

+There is no pre-built package for iOS yet.
+We will update it once it is ready.
 ## Build

 Please see the [Build page](../build/eps.md#xnnpack) for instructions on building a package that includes the XNNPACK EP.